Google Translate Disclaimer

 Indoor Environment

-Dust, mold, carbon monoxide, radon, wood smoke, and bacteria such as Legionella pneumophila (the cause of Legionella) are a few examples of contaminants that can negatively impact indoor air quality and your health.
-We can provide information on indoor air contaminants and how to reduce your risk of exposure to them in your home.
+Mould, carbon monoxideradon, and wood smoke are a few examples of contaminants that can negatively impact indoor air quality and your health.
+Below, you can find information on indoor air contaminants and how you can reduce your risk of exposure to them in your home.

 Health Canada provides information about some of the health risks associated with mould exposures, locations where mould growth commonly occur, suggestions for controlling mould, and information for cleaning mould.